ekumar96/ML-Climate-Project-Fall2022/journal.md

 - Performed inference on models for interesting predictions
 - Collected graphs/visualizations for paper and presentation

+12/4/22
+- Created Slides and Recorded video

 Goals:
-- Create slides
-- start working on paper
+- Work on paper